openzfsonosx/zfs-test/README.md

 BGH: Imported from ZoL does not currently do anything.

+WARNING: You should never run these tests on a production system.
+They are probably dangerous for existing data.

 This is (supposed to be) the ZFS Test Suite, with support for all platforms that ZFS from Sun Solaris have been ported to.